Kneckter/ATVRackEnclosure/README.md

    - x96_Cage_Right.stl - This is the printable right-side of the enclosure.
 Rotate the model so the fin is in the air before printing it.
    - x96_Flat_Left.stl - This is the printable left board adaptor.
 Rotate the model so the bumps are in the air before printing it.
    - x96_Flat_Right.stl - This is the printable right board adaptor.
 Rotate the model so the recessed holes are in the air before printing it.
-   - x96_NamePlate_Long.stl - This is the optional printable long name plate.
+   - x96_NamePlate_Long.stl - This is the optional printable long AUX name plate.
-   - x96_NamePlate_Short.stl - This is the optional printable short name plate.
+   - x96_NamePlate_Short.stl - This is the optional printable short AUX name plate.
+   - HDMI_NamePlate_Short.stl - This is the optional printable short HDMI name plate.
    - Logo.stl - Just a logo, it does not need to be printed by itself.